 - Environmental factors or negative experiences

-Pediatric feeding therapy is a performed by speech and occupational therapists with the support of doctors and nutritionists.
-The goal of PFT is to diagnose what might be causing the disorder or fear in your child and then equipping them with tools and positive experiences to overcome the struggles.
+Feeding therapy is a performed by speech and occupational therapists with the support of doctors and nutritionists.
+The goal of pediatric feeding therapy is to diagnose what might be causing the disorder or fear in your child and then equipping them with tools and positive experiences to overcome the struggles.

 - Teaching oral motor skills (drinking from a cup, eating from a spoon, swallowing, etc)